microsoft/pdb-rs/docs/pdb/globals.md

 0x1128 | `S_ANNOTATIONREF`  | A reference to an `S_ANNOTATION` symbol
 0x1129 | `S_TOKENREF`       | A reference to a managed token (MSIL)

+> Encoders should only encode symbols that are listed in this table.

+> Decoders should ignore any symbols that are not listed in this table.

 ## Reference Symbols

 Some symbols in the GSS are references to symbols stored in module streams.